pfrazee/local/docs/env/getting_started.md

 ## Instantiating Servers

 Local servers may run within the document or within workers.
 When in the document, they can be used to provide access to document APIs; for instance, you might wrap local storage, WebRTC, or even the DOM with them.
-Worker servers, meanwhile, are used to run untrusted applications.
-Use the worker servers to execute user-programs.
+Worker servers, meanwhile, are used to run untrusted applications; use them to execute user-programs.

 ```javascript
 // instantiate services